Caillou: Reboot and specials

-In September 2021, WildBrain announced the production of five new 45-minute specials based on the franchise for Family Jr. These specials are the first Caillou related media to be produced in CGI animation, and will focus on Christmas, Halloween, Family Day, Summer Vacation and National Anti-Bullying Day.
-The specials will be produced by WildBrain Studios, with animation provided by IoM Media Ventures.
+In September 2021, WildBrain announced the production of five new 45-minute specials based on the franchise for Family Jr. These specials were the first Caillou-related media to be produced in CGI animation, and focused on Christmas, Halloween, Family Day, summer vacation and National Anti-Bullying Day.
+The specials were produced by WildBrain Studios, with animation provided by IoM Media Ventures.

 In June 2022, WildBrain announced they teamed with Comcast's streaming platform, Peacock, to produce a new series of the show, consisting of 52 11-minute episodes to go along with those specials.
-It is set to premiere in 2023, with IoM also providing animation production as the specials are.
+It was set to premiere in 2023, with IoM also providing animation production as the specials are.
+Despite the specials being released on Peacock, it would later be confirmed to stream on February 15, 2024.

 The first special: Rosie the Giant, which focuses on the effects of bullying, simultaneously premiered in Canada and the United States on Family Jr. and Peacock respectively on July 10, 2022.

 The second special: Adventures with Grandma and Grandpa, which focuses on Caillou visiting his grandparents for a sleepover at their beach house, premiered on Peacock on August 25, 2022.

+The third special: The Bravest Wolf Boy, which focuses on Halloween, premiered on Peacock on October 15, 2022.

+The fourth special: The Silver Knight, which focuses on imaginative play, premiered on Peacock on November 13, 2022.

+The fifth special, Caillou's Perfect Christmas, which focuses on Christmas, premiered on Peacock on December 2, 2022.